-The Statistical Consulting Center at the School of Health Sciences provides statistical consulting to academic staff and doctoral students at the University of Iceland School of Health Sciences.
+The Statistical Consulting Center at the School of Health Sciences provides statistical consulting to academic staff and graduate students at the University of Iceland School of Health Sciences.

 What we can help with